vickyhella/vickyhella.github.io/docs/programming-languages/python/import-modules.md

 With this `import` statement, you can call `module1` using `module_1`.

-## Import all Functions in a Module
+## Import all functions in a module

 To import all the functions in a module, use the asterisk (*) in the `import` statement: